- Latin America

 All these wonderful relationships have helped me adjust to living abroad for many reasons.
 I have a sense of purpose being able to celebrate and give back to the community.
 Being able to have these experiences has given me a comfort living abroad.
 I feel safe.
 I feel home.
 I am away from my family which is hard for me.
 I miss my parents, sisters, and friends.
 It gets difficult being away from them sometimes.
 I wouldn’t have been able to overcome the difficulties I have had if it wasn’t for the community and family I have made here.

-Ashley Sprinkel is 29 from Baltimore Maryland with a BA in Family Science from University of Maryland in 2016.
-I was a teacher in the Baltimore area before leaving everything behind to teach in Costa Rica.
+Ashley Sprinkel is 29 from Baltimore, Maryland with a BA in Family Science from the University of Maryland.
+She was a teacher in the Baltimore area before leaving everything behind to get TEFL certified with International TEFL Academy, and teach English in Costa Rica.